craiglpaiva/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+    A Token is used to access protected resources or pages instead of the login credentials for a specific length of time.

 - [ ] What steps can you take in your web apps to keep your data secure?
+    1. Keep your software up to date.
+    2. Watch out for SQL injections.
+    3. Protect against XSS attacks.
+    4. Beware of error messages.
+    5. Validate on both sides of the application.
+    6. Check your passwords.
+    7. Avoid file uploads.
+    8. Always use HTTPS.

 - [ ] Describe how web servers work.
+    A web server translates incoming network requests over HTTP along with other related protocols.
+The primary function of a web server is to process, store, and deliver web pages to clients.
+The communication between client and server takes place using the Hypertext Transfer Protocol (HTTP)

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    PUT can map to both Create and Update depending on the existence of the URI used with the PUT.
+POST can also map to Update, although it is typically used for Create.
+POST can also be a partial update, so we do not need the PATCH method.

 ## Project Set Up